minhtutruong712/databricks-dbt/README.md

-Welcome to your new dbt project!
+Welcome to my dbt - Azure Databricks project!

+As this repository will present data model as sql files, configuration as yml files and data description as md files.
+Hope you find the right resource you need!

 ### Using the starter project

-Try running the following commands:
-- dbt run
-- dbt test

 ### Resources: